 Check to be sure there is a positive slope away from the house allowing water to drain away from the foundation.
 Add topsoil along the foundation as needed.
 Seepage into your basement or crawl space is often the fault of poor grading which allows water to flow in along the foundation.

 Heating and Cooling System

-Your HVAC (heating, ventilation, air conditioning) system deserves property maintenance.
+Your HVAC (heating, ventilation, air conditioning) system deserves maintenance.
 This includes monthly or quarterly filter changes, cleaning, and lubricating moving parts, and thoroughly checking the operation of the system including the thermostat.
 A licensed heating and cooling contractor is best for this.
-Ann Arbor summers are hot – get your spring tune-up before the weather heats up and companies get backlogged.
+Ann Arbor summers are hot – get your spring tune-up before companies get backlogged.
 We have a list of excellent HVAC contractors if you need a referral.

 Inspect your roof surface, flashing, eaves, and soffits.
 Perform a thorough cleaning.
 Check flashings around all surface projections and sidewalls.
 Occasionally check attic space for proper ventilation and inspect for signs of moisture and mold due to inadequate ventilation or leaks – especially around gables, valleys and all roof penetrations.

-If you plan to inspect your own roof, make sure another person is with you, holding your ladder as you climb up and down, and watching out for you in case an accident happens.
-If climbing a steep roof is not your cup of tea, you aren’t alone!
-Reach out to us for a list of local contractors who can service your yearly gutter and roof cleaning needs.
+If you plan to inspect your own roof, make sure another person is with you, keeping your ladder steady and watching out for you.
+And, if climbing a steep roof is not your cup of tea, reach out to us for a list of local contractors who can service all of your roof cleaning needs

-It is standard to inspect your underground sprinkler systems for leaky valves, exposed lines, and improperly working sprinkler heads each spring.
+Inspect your underground sprinkler systems for leaky valves, exposed lines, and improperly working sprinkler heads each spring.
 Make sure that zones are timed correctly and that sprinkler heads are adjusted to minimize wasting water.

 Doors and locks

 Lubricate and adjust all doors and locks to be sure they close and latch securely and easily.
 Check door seals for damage and air leaks, repair or replace as needed.
 Consider replacing poorly operating locks with newer technology digital locking devices.
 Consider adding a storm door to seal out the cold in the winter and keep your house cool in the summer.

 Exterior Wood Trim

 Check exterior wood trim for holes, cracks, and rot.
 Caulk to seal or replace trim to be sure that water pests and animals are sealed out.
 Especially check the wood trim on your chimney, any wood that is close to the ground and along window sills.
 Soft or rotten wood can allow water to penetrate and cause mold inside the walls and unseen structural damage if not managed.
 Prime and paint as needed.

 Check concrete for cracks and settling.
-Seal, mud jack, or replace concrete to seal out water and eliminate trip hazards.
+Check for uneven steps.
+Seal, mud jack, repair or replace concrete to seal out water and eliminate trip hazards.

 Check Power Equipment

 Check your gas and battery-powered lawn equipment to make sure it is ready for summer use.
-Cleaning equipment and sharp cutting blades will make yard work easier and safer.
+Clean equipment and sharp cutting blades will make yard work easier and safer.
 If you have your lawn equipment services, it’s best to get work done off season to avoid long delays.
 Have your lawn mower serviced in February and your snow blower serviced in July!

 Test GFCI’s.
-If you do not have these (which older homes may not) consider having a handyman or electrician install GFCI receptacles in all electrical outlets within 6 ft of running water.
+If you do not have these (older homes may not) consider having an electrician install GFCI receptacles in all electrical outlets within 6 ft of running water.
 Check exterior outlets as well.
 Test smoke and CO detectors monthly.
 Replace the backup battery at least once every year.
 Replace the entire smoke alarm every 10 years.
 Radon systems are mostly out of sight and out of mind.
 It’s a good idea to test for Radon every few years.
 Read our Guide to Radon in Michigan for more information.

 If all of this work sounds daunting, we can help you find licensed professionals to assist and can offer our advice on must-dos/versus optional maintenance.
 As home experts and advisors, we are here for our clients throughout their homeownership journey.